c0pperdragon/C64-Video-Enhancement/README.md

 ## Video output

-The mod board generates a YPbPr signal which can be switched to one of three modes using the onboard slider switch:
+The mod board generates a YPbPr signal which can be switched to one of three modes using the onboard slider switch (right to left, when looking at the switch):
 * 240p/288p progressive 60Hz/50Hz
 * 480p/576p progressive 60Hz/50Hz using scanline doubling
 * 480p/576p progressive 60Hz/50Hz with visual scanline effect